Colombia with Kids: 3-Week Family Itinerary

 There is a wide selection of family-friendly Cartagena hotels and in the surrounding Caribbean region.

-This Colombia itinerary with kids allowed us to see the much of the Caribbean coast, with a focus on the best outdoor activities around Cartagena.
+This Colombia itinerary with kids allowed us to see much of the Caribbean coast, with a focus on the best outdoor activities around Cartagena.
 We spent plenty of time on the beach, enjoying the tropical beauty of the world-famous Caribbean Sea.

 Our family spent time hiking in the beautiful Sierra Nevada mountains and wandering the incredible colonial streets of Cartagena.